On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: Related work

-\ifBlockComment Concerning the plots in \secRef{sec:validation}, the generalized momentum approach \cite{lankarani2000poisson,khulief2013modeling} is equivalent to treating the robot as a group of rigid bodies connected through bilateral constraints \cite[Sec.~8.1.2]{stronge2000book}, and both of them unfortunately underestimate.
-Assuming high-stiff joint velocity or position controlled robots without stiffness shaping \cite{albu2007ijrr}, we conclude at the moment of impact, the joint-velocity controlled Panda robot behaves as if the joints are locked rather than option (1) derived based on the "energy conservation in joint space". or option (3) assuming the joints are flexible to compute IIM by transforming the composite-rigid-body inertia by \cite{orin2008centroidal} to the contact point, see \secRef{sec:crb}. \fi
+The IIM is essential to predict post-impact states in rigid-body dynamics, e.g.,~\cite{zheng1985mathematical,wang1992two,hurmuzlu1994ijrr,lankarani2000poisson,stronge2000book,khulief2013modeling,aghili2017impact,jia2017ijrr,jia2019ijrr,halm2019rss}.
+There are impact computations dealing specifically with non-articulated objects, e.g., \cite{wang1992two,stronge2000book,jia2017ijrr,jia2019ijrr,halm2019rss}, or articulated linkages yet without accounting for the controller behavior, e.g., the under-actuated pendulums studied by~\cite{lankarani2000poisson,khulief2013modeling,ganguly2020ijrr} with experiments and by \cite{hurmuzlu1994ijrr,aghili2017impact} in simulation.
+According to our benchmark experiments, both situations do not accurately predict the impulse (between a high-stiffness controlled manipulator and the rigid environment).
+Our IIM computation accounts for both the robot joint motion constraints~\cite{hurmuzlu1994ijrr,lankarani2000poisson,khulief2013modeling,aghili2017impact,ganguly2020ijrr}; and the high-stiffness aspect by assuming the robot is a composite-rigid body during the short time span of an impact. \ifBlockComment Concerning the plots in \secRef{sec:validation}, the generalized momentum approach \cite{lankarani2000poisson,khulief2013modeling} is equivalent to treating the robot as a group of rigid bodies connected through bilateral constraints \cite[Sec.~8.1.2]{stronge2000book}, and both of them unfortunately underestimate.
+Assuming high-stiff joint velocity or position controlled robots without stiffness shaping \cite{albu2007ijrr}, we conclude at the moment of impact, the joint-velocity controlled Panda robot behaves as if the joints are locked rather than option (1) derived based on the "energy conservation in joint space". or option (3) assuming the joints are flexible to compute IIM by transforming the composite-rigid-body inertia by \cite{orin2013auro} to the contact point, see \secRef{sec:crb}. \fi

-The mass-spring-damper system is widely used to model the normal contact force \cite{pashah2008prediction}.
-If the contact material is reasonably soft, e.g., sponge, we can nicely identify the contact-force model and apply a feasible contact velocity \cite{dehio2021icra}.
-Given that the velocity necessary to initiate yield (deformation) is in the order of 0.1\unitVelTS for structural metals \cite[Page~5]{stronge2000book}, e.g., the impact bodies are assumed to be locally deformable.
-Hence, elasticity is commonly used for impacts between free-flying bodies \cite{stronge2000book,jia2017ijrr}.
-However, pure elasticity can not represent energy dissipation, and our measured peak force is not in phase with the compression.
-Thus, we examined viscoelastic models reported by Stronge \cite{stronge2000book} to determine the impact events more accurately.